FinnKrass/MX-Break-In-Machine/README.md

 - Rugged 24V motor, capable 564 actuations/minute.
 (Faster is not recommended)

 - Non-volatile flash memory, will recall number of actuations recorded in the event of power loss.

+## To-Do

+- [ ] Finalise documentation

+  - [ ] User guide and tips on operating the machine

+  - [ ] General clean up, more coherent structure.

+- [ ] Acceptable print tolerance specifications

+- [ ] Piston bearing socket tolerance calibration print

+- [ ] PCB BoM optimisations (more details in PCB doc)

+- [ ] PCB BoM sheet for mouser to automate adding to cart (should be done very soon)

+### References & Thanks

+The individual who helped me most requested not to be named, but a deep thank you goes out to them for the help they have provided me and continue to provide to the community.
+Their help is the reason I became more interested in the intricacies of electronics, and that passion has continued far beyond this project now.

+[Kee Keen's open source break in machine](https://github.com/keekeen/MX-Switch-Break-In-Machine/tree/main) helped me greatly in the beginning, definitely check it out if you're interested in the roots of this project!